devitocodes/devito/benchmarks/user/README.md

 auto-tuning phase will take up more time, but it will also evaluate more block-shapes.

-When running `python benchmark.py -a ...`, the underlying Operators will automatically be run in aggressive mode, that is as `op.apply(autotune='aggressive')`.
+When running `python benchmark.py ...`, the underlying Operators will automatically be run in aggressive mode, that is as `op.apply(autotune='aggressive')`.

+The autotuning method can be selected with `-a ... `

 `benchmark.py` uses the so called "pre-emptive" auto-tuning, which implies two
 things: